 The fund's Board of Trustees has adopted policies and procedures with respect to frequent purchases and redemptions of fund shares by fund investors.
 Pursuant to these policies and procedures, we monitor selected trades on a daily basis in an effort to detect excessive short-term trading.
-If we determine that an investor or a client of a broker or other intermediary has engaged in excessive short-term trading that we believe may be harmful to the fund, we will ask the investor, broker or other intermediary to cease such activity and we will refuse to process purchase orders (including purchases by exchange) of such investor, broker, other intermediary or accounts that we believe are under their control.
+If we determine that an investor or a client of a broker or other intermediary has engaged in excessive short-term trading that we believe may be harmful to the fund, we will ask the investor, broker or other intermediary or accounts that we believe are under their control.
 In determining whether to take such actions, we seek to act in a manner that is consistent with the best interests of the fund's shareholders.